VinayAlt/Shell/README.md

 # Shell
 Schell Scripts
-added this line from fork repository
+Added this line from the fork repository

-added third line, and test
-one more line added
-another line